rmourato/rmourato.github.io/_posts/2016-01-26-running-aurelia-on-mvc5.md

 If everything went well you should be able to press F5 on Visual Studio and point the URL to '/Aurelia/Index'.

 This is going to load our Razor view.
-Any references to the script's in that view, and Aurelia's dependencies, are done relative to your root '/Aurelia' which is where all the application's files are so the application should load, feel and work just the same as when you ran it using Gulp.
+Any references to the scripts in that view, and Aurelia's dependencies, are done relative to your root '/Aurelia' which is where all the application's files are.

+The framework will request the files under '/dist', so make sure Gulp is watching for changes and building the application.

 # Ready-made skeleton